Farruko

-Carlos Efrén Reyes Rosado (born May 2, 1991), better known by his stage name Farruko, is a Puerto Rican rapper and singer.
+Carlos Efrén Reyes Rosado (born May 2, 1991), known professionally as Farruko, is a Puerto Rican singer.
 He rose to fame collaborating with Daddy Yankee, J Balvin, Don Omar, and J Álvarez.
 He came to prominence in 2010 with his first solo album, El Talento del Bloque.

 Career

 2007–2011: Career beginnings

 Farruko began his career in 2009.
 He credits Myspace with helping him create a fan base that would eventually result in him becoming a popular singer.
 In 2011, Farruko appears on a song with José Feliciano called "Su Hija Me Gusta".
 As his style developed he typically directed his music to younger people and relationships.
 As his songs grew in popularity online, Puerto Rican radio stations picked up on the internet hype and began to broadcast Farruko to a wider audience, solidifying his presence in the reggaeton scene.